Dalvin Cook's groin injury does not appear to be serious

 Cook, who has appeared in 34 of 53 games so far in his NFL career, has dealt with shoulder, ACL and hamstring injuries, and said he wanted to make this fourth season his first playing 16 regular season games.

 The Vikings offense has relied on him.
-He had a career-high 21 touches in the first half of Sunday’s loss.
 Only three running backs — Dallas’ Ezekiel Elliott, Las Vegas’ Josh Jacobs and Cincinnati’s Joe Mixon — have more than Cook’s 104 touches this season.

 Cook refocused his offseason training regimen in Fort Lauderdale around weightlifting — “putting on some more muscle, and putting it on the right way,” he said — in an effort to be more durable, but this groin injury is the latest test.

 “It’s all about being on the field for my teammates,” Cook said last week.
-“That’s the main goal, being out there for them so I can help them make plays.”
+“That’s the main goal.”